This guide will help you understand all about psyche splitting off from trauma and how to heal from childhood trauma splitting.

 Before doing any work on trauma-related issues, you want to make sure that you feel safe enough.

-If you are a victim of domestic violence in any form (verbal, physical, sexual, emotional), I encourage you to get professional assistance to help make you safe.
+If you are a victim of domestic violence in any form (verbal, physical, sexual, or emotional), I encourage you to get professional assistance to help make you safe.

 How safe is your environment?
 If you are not safe in your environment, what can you do about it?

 #1.
-Practice Mindfulness
+Practice Mindfulness and Increase Self-Awareness

 The key to trauma treatment is differentiating between being triggered and being threatened.